2020-03-14 European tour

 Products, who offered SYMPHONITY a contract straight away.

 A sudden death of bass guitarist Tomas Celechovsky in June 2012 delayed a making of an upcoming album.
 The band didn't leave for Gate studio in Wolfsburg until September 2013.
-Ronnie König of SIGNUM REGIS filled in on bass and Herbie Langhans (SINBREED, AVANTASIA), who has already appeared in cover version of the song „Anyplace, Anywhere, Anytime“ on previous album, stood by Olaf's side at a mic.
-The album called King of Persia is going to be released on 23rd of September 2016 at the Limb Music and Marquee Inc. / Avalon in Japan.
+Ronnie König of SIGNUM REGIS filled in on bass and Herbie Langhans (SINBREED, AVANTASIA), who has already appeared in cover version of the song "Anyplace, Anywhere, Anytime" on the previous album, stood by Olaf's side at a mic.
+The band's second album King of Persia was released on 23rd of September 2016 under the Limb Music and Marquee Inc. / Avalon in Japan.
 Unfortunately this long awaited album wasn't followed by a tour or any festival gigs.
 As the result of that band leader, the guitarist and composer Libor Krivak has decided to make radical changes in the line-up to make the band viable again.